Rodgrad/Library-API-demo/README.md

   ## Public side

-    -Host page files are in folder view/
+    -WEBpage files are in root folder

     -get API key
     -Test Service on our site

-  -API access files:  code snipets for users interaction with service are located in folder userUI/
+  -API access files:  code snipets for users interaction with private service are located in folder /userUI/

     Supported languages are:

       -JavaScript
       -Python
       -PHP